On unified preserving properties of kinetic schemes: UP analysis of the CLR scheme

-which suggests that $f_h^{(2)}$ depends on $\Delta x$ and $\Delta t$, and thus the scheme is still a first-order UP one.
-Therefore, even as the $\Delta t$ resolves the kinetic time scale, the CLR scheme is unable to capture the Navier-Stokes solutions.
-This result confirms the fact that it is necessary to consider the collision effect in the reconstruction of the cell-interface distribution function in developing UP kinetic schemes.
+It is interesting that as $\Delta t=o(\epsilon)$ and $\Delta x=o(\epsilon^{1/2})$, namely $\Delta t=O(\epsilon^{\alpha})$ and $\Delta x=O(\epsilon^{\beta})$ with $\alpha>1$ and $\beta >0.5$, we can obtain the balance equation for $f_h^{(2)}$ exactly.
+However, this means that the time step $\Delta t$ must resolve the kinetic time scale in order to capture the Navier-Stokes solutions, which indicates that the CLR scheme is not an UP solver and is inapplicable to multiscale flows.
+The above analysis confirms the fact that it is necessary to consider the collision effect in the reconstruction of the cell-interface distribution function in developing UP kinetic schemes.